 Anina finished what was left in the bowl.
 “You have a point, but King Bunawi wouldn’t wait until the rumours are tangled up.
 He’s out for you now, and there’s no chance of him losing interest in you if there’s always something getting conflated with you.”

 Sano splashed some water onto his face.
 If King Bunawi’s interest in him didn’t wane, not only would that make it more difficult to reunite with his mother, but it would also continue to jeopardize both their lives.
 Unless King Bunawi decided Sano wasn’t worth capturing, Sano and his mother could potentially live the rest of their lives on the run.
 They might never be able to hide again.

-But would that be such a terrible outcome?
+But would he want to go back into hiding?
 Life tucked away in the forest was monotonous, the isolation suffocating at times.
 They might be able to escape to the Unconquered Lands or the Gamhanan Isles, but that would be like being chased out of his own home.
 It would simply be a different kind of hiding.
 Wasn’t there any way for Sano and his mother to live out in the open without fear of King Bunawi?

 In front of him, Anina toed one of her staffs at the bottom of the boat.
 She frowned, and Sano realized she was once again trying to get magic to flow to her foot.
 Sano knelt before her, reaching for her arm.

 “It might be too unfamiliar for your body to divert magic to your foot right away,” he explained.
 He rolled up her sleeve to her elbow, and placed the staff against her inner arm.
 “You can always practice somewhere closer to your hand.
 Since the magic has to travel up to your palm, it’s already used to taking this route.”